Magnetic Heaven

-Magnetic Heaven is the 1986 debut album by Wax.
+Magnetic Heaven is the debut studio album by the English new wave duo Wax.
+Released in 1986 on RCA Records.

 The album cover, painted by Jason Bradley, shows the band members.

 The European and the American editions of the album featured different versions of the song "Ball and Chain" with the latter edition having the longer one.

 The album was reissued in Japan in 2011 with bonus tracks including "The Lie", B-side to "Ball and Chain" single, and singles' mixes of the songs "Ball and Chain" and "Hear No Evil".